TuhinNair/fleet/README.md

 ### Map
 * I chose to expose a web server to ease reviewer validation.
 The root path is set to return an image tag with the most recent map.
 * I realized only later that the static map produced (because it's literally a single png image, duh!) won't provide tooltips on the pins.
-(Although the URL is constructed with each pin having an identifying labelW)
+(Although the URL is constructed with each pin having an identifying label)
+* With a more intelligent client a push/pull approach would allow real time updates.
+Websockets, SSE or even just client side polling.

 ## Task 3 (Or how I would've done it)
 * Although task 3 isn't much of an extension in terms of features, productionizing even a few lines of code is time consuming and GCP managed to eat up most of my time (I spent 2 hrs configuring my billing accounts; apparenlty users of indian bank cards have to have separate accounts for billing to GCP in general and the Map APIs in specific).